layaspencer/sourcing-analysis-/sourcing_analysis_summary.md

 ## Objective
 Analyze a fictional sourcing/recruitment dataset to identify which sourcing strategies convert best, which candidate signals indicate higher probability of advancement, where conversion drops, and how recruiters can prioritize follow-up.

+## Strategic Framing
+This project was approached as a recruiter decision-support analysis.
+Instead of only reporting funnel metrics, the analysis focuses on how recruiters can use sourcing data to prioritize candidates, identify risks earlier, and reduce time spent on low-probability profiles.
+The central question guiding the analysis was:
+> How can recruiters spend more time on candidates with stronger advancement signals and less time on candidates with recurring low-conversion patterns?
+This framing supports a more practical use of the data by connecting funnel performance, candidate signals, recruiter activity, and AI-assisted qualitative analysis.

 ## Dataset Overview
 - Total candidates: 601
 - Total fields: 35